blacklightpy/vaultofknowledge/Osho on Homosexuality.md

 I'm on the position of the moderate left, while also being someone having spiritual knowledge.
 I believe materialism can only lead to peace when defined under the framework of non-dualistic spirituality.

+**More on Left:**

-Far leftists are usually artistically inclined, and lack the scientific rigour of moderate left, or the moral assertiveness of the right.
-Since even the wild world has principles, and we cannot live safel
+Far leftists are usually artistically inclined, and lack the scientific rigour of moderate left (and accuse them of being right wingers), or the moral assertiveness of the right.
+Since even the wild world has principles, and we cannot live safely among tigers, their views never work out in the modern civilization.

+They are loud and lack discernment, and support Islamists thinking since they seem less rigid, they are better than the West.
+But little do they know Islam is a strategic religion where they stay silent like a wolf and pounce on you when the opportunity arrives.
+There are two mindsets when they support Islam.
+One is fooled by their rhetoric and thinks that they are a religion that emphasizes love, and believes ISIS is Mossad and 9/11 was by them.
+In my view, they emphasize love, but only in-so-far as you cry as you read the Qur'aan.
+They love their family, so much that they kill those who leave this "family".
+The other, knows Islam is bad, but foolishly think that the Western theocratic regime can only be countered using Islamists, instead of fighting on their own.
+I view this as cowardice, in addition to it being grounded on foolishness, because if the Islamists take over, the

+The most moderate of the leftists are called liberals.
+They are of two categories.
+There are those who believe that, like the right, some principles define co-existence, and unless they are met, there is no co-existence.
+Then there is the other category who thinks all violence is